Ryguy57/credit-risk-classification/README.md

 Observing an imbalanced distribution of healthy and high-risk loans (75,036 vs. 2,500), random oversampling (using RandomOverSampler from imblearn.over_sampling) was employed to balance the classes.
 The same logistic regression model and evaluation were repeated on the oversampled data.

 ## Results
-Results:

-Original Data Logistic Regression:
+*Original Data Logistic Regression:

  *Balanced accuracy score: 94%
  *Precision for healthy loans: 99.57%
  *Recall for healthy loans: 99.64%
  *Precision for high-risk loans: 87%
  *Recall for high-risk loans: 89%

-Oversampled Data Logistic Regression:
+*Oversampled Data Logistic Regression:
  *Balanced accuracy score: 99.59%
  *Precision for healthy loans: 99.51%
  *Recall for healthy loans: 99.98%
  *Precision for high-risk loans: 87%
  *Recall for high-risk loans: 99.68%